maorkn/CoSMIC-side-kick/README.md

 - `output_dir`: optional base directory where per-run outputs are written when not overridden on the command line (useful for keeping separate CoSMIC runs organised, e.g. `run_<MAGs>_<experiment>`).
+  Passing `--output-dir` on the CLI always creates and uses that directory, placing `barrnap_rrna_*`, `metabarcoding_to_MAG_mapping.csv`, and per-MAG `Annotation/` subfolders inside it.
+Each run also writes `cosmic_stage_status.json` in the same folder to track which pipeline stages completed, skipped, or failed.

 The `experiment_metadata_yaml` file lets you describe the CoSMIC experiment context used in the downstream LLM-oriented report.
 Example (see `experiment_metadata.yaml`):